When is high-risk auto insurance required?

 Yes, it can.
 Too many speeding violations drive up car insurance rates by 15% or more.

 Yes, it is.
-Geico is one of the cheapest companies in the United States, and it provides auto insurance for high-risk drivers.
+Geico is one of the cheapest companies in the United States, providing auto insurance for high-risk drivers.
+You may check our Geico auto insurance review for more details.

 High-risk car insurance can last at least three years.
-It takes a while to be considered a high-risk driver and it will take some time to lower your risk and begin to really save on your auto insurance again.
+It takes a while to be considered a high-risk driver, and it will take some time to lower your risk and begin to save on your auto insurance again.
+You can explore car insurance discounts to help reduce your premiums during this period.

 Enter your ZIP code below to compare auto insurance rates.